 Phase 1 was a review of all available documentation.
 It was used to produce a Preliminary Report on 8 September 2010.
 This report detailed what was already know and established which areas of the disaster would be examined in Phase 2.

-Haemophilia Scotland is a Core Participant of the Penrose Inquiry which recognises our interest and give us access to the patient interest legal team.
+Haemophilia Scotland was a Core Participant of the Penrose Inquiry which recognised our interest and give us access to the patient interest legal team.
 Several members of Haemophilia Scotland worked with the legal team on the final submission to the Inquiry.

 Lord Penrose published his final report on the 25th March 2015.
 By the time it reported the Penrose Inquiry had taken over six year and costed an estimated £12 million.
 In that time, people with bleeding disorders in Scotland who were infected have continued to die and their bereaved families still lack the support they need.
 Those who survive often suffer from seriously bad health as a result of these chronic conditions and the impact that has on their families.

 The Haemophilia Scotland Response to the Penrose Report – The Evidence